Toddlers with developmental delays are missing out on help they need. It can hurt them long term

 Alexander watches Paw Patrol with fervor, bowls his baby brother over with hugs and does everything with gusto.

 What the 3-year-old West Chicago toddler can’t do yet is speak more than a few words.
-His balance is wobbly and he isn’t able to let his preschool teachers know when he’s hurt or scared.
+His balance is wobbly and he isn’t able to tell his preschool teachers when he’s hurt or scared.

-When his mother, Hilda Garcia, had him tested, the youngster qualified for five therapies through a U.S. program dedicated to treating developmental delays in babies and toddlers — treatment designed to help Alexander develop the tools he needs to thrive.
+Alexander qualified for five therapies through Early Intervention, a federal program dedicated to treating developmental delays in babies and toddlers and helping them develop the tools they need to thrive.
+But his mother, Hilda Garcia, said securing that help felt “like another job.”

+Even after repeatedly calling, researching for hours and pushing herself to the limit with work and childcare, Garcia had to wait more than a year for an in-person appointment with an Early Intervention provider.

-The federally mandated Early Intervention program is plagued by chronic staffing shortages nationwide, leaving thousands of desperate parents frustrated: They know their children need support, they’re aware of proven therapies that could make a difference, but they have to wait for months to get the help they need.
+The federally mandated program is plagued by chronic staffing shortages, leaving thousands of desperate parents frustrated: they know their children need support, they’re aware of proven therapies that can help, and yet some have to wait months or even years for the care they need.
+Many age out of the program before accessing any services at all.

-After 14 months of phone calls, hours of research and pushing herself to the limit with work and childcare, Garcia finally landed an in-person early intervention appointment, but even then she couldn't get Alexander all the therapies he needed.
-She tears up as she recounts how overwhelming the fight to secure access has been.
+“When we miss those opportunities to help them at those younger ages, sometimes we are limiting their potential into adulthood,” according to speech-language pathologist Sarah Ziemba, an Early Intervention provider in Peoria, Illinois.

 Early Intervention was created in 1986 to address developmental delays in children like Alexander as soon as possible.
 About one in six children in the U.S. has at least one developmental disability or other developmental delay, according to the U.S. Centers for Disease Control and Prevention.

-Since all U.S. states and territories accept federal funding for Early Intervention, they are obligated to provide services to kids who qualify under the Individuals with Disabilities Education Act.
+Since all U.S. states and territories accept federal funding for Early Intervention, they are obligated under the Individuals with Disabilities Education Act to provide services to all who qualify.
+But almost all states reported Early Intervention provider shortages in 2022, and federal officials say they are still struggling to find staff to meet the needs of children with disabilities.

-But providers are scarce in almost all states.
-Some children wait months or years for the care they need, and many age out of the program before they access any services at all.

-The COVID-19 pandemic worsened chronic staffing shortages, in part because many providers didn't want to risk infection by entering families' homes, even when restrictions on in-person visits were lifted, according to Maureen Greer, the executive director of the Infant and Toddler Coordinators Association, which supports the Early Intervention system nationwide.
+Service delays in Illinois, where Alexander lives, nearly doubled in 2022, according to Chicago-based early childhood advocacy organization Start Early.

-When children turn 3, the responsibility for providing special education services shifts from Early Intervention to school districts.
-But those systems are understaffed and booked up, too, according to speech-language pathologist Sarah Ziemba, an Early Intervention provider in Peoria, Illinois.
+When children turn 3, responsibility for providing special education services shifts from Early Intervention programs to school districts.
+But those systems are also understaffed and overbooked, Ziemba said.

-Waiting means skipping precious months of development, while acting early saves money on special education and other services later in life.

-“Research really supports that the earlier, the better.
-And so when we miss those opportunities to help them at those younger ages, sometimes we are limiting their potential into adulthood,” said Ziemba.

 Research supports her assessment.
 A report published this year by the National Institute for Early Education Research found that Asian, Hispanic and Black children are less likely to receive Early Intervention and Early Childhood Special Education services than white non-Hispanic children.